Contents in this page:

 1. Quick Recap

 • What’s this about?
-I study how school shootings affect total enrollment, and whether it is the socioeconomically better-off students that exit the affected schools and sort into neighboring schools with other well-off students leading to greater between-school socioeconomic segregation.
+I study how school shootings affect total enrollment, and whether it is the socioeconomically better-off families that exit the affected schools and relocate to wealthier neighborhoods, leading to greater socioeconomic segregation at the county level.

 • How did I estimate this?
 I use a staggered Difference-in-Differences design, exploiting the exogenous timing of ~2,300 school shootings across the United States between 1990 and 2022.
 Schools within 500 meters of a shooting serve as the treated group; never- and not-yet-treated schools are the control group.
 I use the Callaway and Sant’Anna (2021) estimator to obtain group-time average treatment effects robust to treatment effect heterogeneity.

 • What did I find?
 School shootings reduce enrollment by an average of 4% or about 25 students in a typical shooting school.
 Fatal shootings eventually shrink schools by 10%.
-Non-poor families exit faster than poor ones, and between-school socioeconomic segregation persistently increases within affected districts.
+Non-poor families exit faster than poor ones.
+There is no detectable change in between-school or between-district segregation, but between-county socioeconomic segregation increases significantly, with effects building gradually.
+This is consistent with residential relocation across county lines rather than school-switching within a district.

 • Do I trust these results?
 Yes.
 Effects are stable across treatment radii from 250m to 5km, robust to alternative estimators, and pass a randomization-inference placebo test.
 Schools that close entirely are dropped from the estimation sample, so the estimated effects are a lower bound.

-• Main Contribution Studying the effects of school shooting explicitely on between-school socioeconomic segregation
+• Main Contribution Studying the effects of school shootings, using both fatal and non-fatal shootings, on socioeconomic segregation

 2. The Landscape of School Shootings